eodash/eodash/docs/widgets/webcomponent-widgets.md

     }
 })
 ```

+## Registering Web Components in eodash
+Custom elements normally should be registered in the javascript file defining it. in that case, you should provide the file as a `link` and the `tagName` of your registered element, eodash will automatically run the `link` provided if the `tagName` isn't already defined as a Custom Element.
+In case the `link` provided doesn't register the element, eodash assumes that it exports a Custom Element Constructor.
+The exported constructor property from your provided link should be assigned to `constructorProp` and eodash will automatically register the given tagName to that constructor as a custom element.

 ## Exposed Hooks
 the configured web component is exposed on the hooks [onMounted](/api/core/types/interfaces/WebComponentProps.html#onmounted) and [onUnmounted](/api/core/types/interfaces/WebComponentProps.html#onunmounted). this is typically used for adding and removing Event Listeners, or assigning properties.